KEHILLAH HIGH

 Can my special dietary needs be accommodated?

 All program-related meals in Israel, including those aboard the flights to and from Israel, are certified kosher by Israel’s official local rabbinical authorities.
-If you have special dietary situations (i.e. lactose intolerance, vegetarian, etc.), be sure to note this in advance on the registration form so we can make proper arrangements for the flight and during the trip.
+If you have special dietary situations (i.e. allergy, lactose intolerance, vegetarian, etc.), be sure to note this in advance on the registration form so we can make proper arrangements for the flight and during the trip.

 How is Shabbat observed?

 We strive to provide a number of alternative options for celebrating Shabbat, and participants are encouraged to take a leadership role in how the experience is shared with the group.
-As a program, we do not drive on Shabbat and we do not oblige or encourage participants to break the rules of Shabbat which they observe.
+As a program, we do not drive on Shabbat, and we do not oblige or encourage participants to break the rules of Shabbat which they observe.
 At the same time, what participants do during non-programmed time on Shabbat is their own personal decision.
 We only ask that everyone be mindful and considerate of each other’s practices.

+Cell phone use as a privilege.
 Kehillah High Israel Trip staff regards cell phone use on the program as a privilege.
 Participants will NOT be allowed to use their phones during group programming time.
 Participants must exercise discretion when using their phones.
 If necessary, program staff reserves the right to suspend or even terminate a cell phone rental if usage privileges are abused.

 How is family updated during the trip?